farhaven/dwm-gbe/README.md

 Guile bindings
 --------------
-This variant of DWM has bindings to GNU Guile 2.0 which are in an embryionic state at the moment.
-At startup, DWM executes `~/.dwm.scm` if it exists.
+This variant of dwm has bindings to GNU Guile 2.0 which are in an embryionic state at the moment.
+At startup, dwm executes `~/.dwm-gbe.scm` if it exists.
 The following functions are available to Guile:

 * `dwm-spawn` for spawning external commands:
   `(dwm-spawn "notify-send" "foobar")`